 Limited parking spaces are available at camp sites.
 Overflow parking is available in the main parking lot near the visitor center.

 Parking passes are required for all vehicles within the park.
 We are including parking passes in the registration cost for those who register with us before the retreat and will have these for our guests at the cabin.
 If you did not register for the retreat ahead of time and plan to "pay at the gate", you are responsible for purchasing your own parking pass upon arrival.
 Parking passes are typically around $10 per day.

 Cell phone and computer policy

 Consider unplugging for the weekend!
-Connect with nature, spirituality, and other people at the gathering!
+Connect with nature, spirituality, and other people at the retreat!
 Focus on the here and now!
 Take a break from your regular contacts and obligations!
-Frequent texting and phone calls can distract from the atmosphere of the gathering!
+Frequent texting and phone calls can distract from the atmosphere of the retreat!

 There will be one designated staff cell phone that will remain on (but silent) throughout the day so incoming guests can call to locate us.
 The staff cell phone will also be on in case of emergency.

 There is no WiFi service at the cabins or campsites.
 There is WiFi service, for those who need it, at the main information center.

 Photography will be allowed during the event and a staff photographer may be taking pictures for promoting future events.
 If you wish to take photos, please ensure that those persons in the photos do not mind being photographed.
 As with the cell phone and computer policy, please keep photography during the retreat as unobtrusive as possible.

 Bladed ritual tools, swords, daggers, athames, pocket knives, etc will be allowed.
 However, if they become an issue, we may ask you to put them away.
 These items should not be concealed.
 Please keep in mind that we are in a public park and that such items could raise the concerns of mundane guests in the park.
 If you feel you need to have a gun for protection or defense, we ask that you keep it in your vehicle.